 The service then went on to acquire a TACTOM with the WDU-43/B penetrator warhead.
 This variant, the "TACTOM Penetrator Variant (TTPV)" or "RGM-104H", went into service in 2005.
 Other possible warloads included:

-The Navy has worked on further enhancements, such as a "Multiple Effects Warhead (MEW)", with 40% more explosive impact to hit hardened targets, and a "Precision Target Aided Navigation" capability to provide pinpoint strike even in the presence of GPS jamming.
-Flight experiments, using a piloted aircraft as a trials platform, have been performed on a seeker system to allow the TACTOM to home in on radar and other radio emitters; there has also been considerable interest in developing a millimeter-wave radar or electro-optic seeker system that would give the Tactical Tomahawk the ability to hit mobile ground targets.
-Tests were performed from 2015 on networking targeting updates from a surveillance platform to a TACTOM, allowing it to hit moving targets even without a new seeker.
+The Navy worked on further enhancements for the Tomahawk, such as a substantially more powerful "Multiple Effects Warhead (MEW)" -- later "Joint MEW (JMEW)" -- along with a "Precision Target Aided Navigation (PTAN)" capability to provide pinpoint strike even in the presence of GPS jamming.
+There was also work on a seeker system, derived from the AGM-88 anti-radar missile, to allow the TACTOM to home in on radar and other radio emitters; on a millimeter-wave radar or electro-optic seeker system to hit mobile targets; and on networking to allow a Tomahawk to get targeting cues from a surveillance platform, allowing it to hit moving targets even without a new seeker.

 In 2004 the British Royal Navy, following up their buy of 107 Block III Tomahawks, placed an order for up to 105 TACTOMs.
 The British requested changes that would permit torpedo-tube launch of the TACTOMs.
 The Netherlands and Spain were interested in buying TACTOMs, but backed out.